-ES 4225 SUSTAINABLE FOOD PRODUCTION: SOIL AND ENVIRONMENT - LEVEL 6
+ES 4125 SUSTAINABLE FOOD PRODUCTION: SOIL AND ENVIRONMENT - LEVEL 6

 An integrated approach to soil fertility and sustainable food production.
 The principles of soil formation and self-sustaining soil systems, biodiversity, biologically grown food, irrigation, water management and social values are also discussed.
-Focus in crops and livestock management cases, minimizing the severe irreversible soil damages to Mediterranean ecosystems.
+Focus on crops and livestock management cases, minimizing the severe irreversible soil damages to Mediterranean ecosystems.
+Sustainable food production and organic farming for the society.
+Food as a product, food policies.